Franck-Dernoncourt/NeuroNER/README.md

 4. Load the sample pretrained models.
 The models can be loaded by calling the `neuromodel.fetch_trained_models()` function from a Python interpreter or with the `--fetch_trained_models` argument at the command line.

 ```
-# load data from the command line
+# Load a pre-trained model from the command line
 neuroner --fetch_trained_model=conll_2003_en
 neuroner --fetch_trained_model=i2b2_2014_glove_spacy_bioes
 neuroner --fetch_trained_model=i2b2_2014_glove_stanford_bioes